2024 extended tax deadlines

 Federal

 The Internal Revenue Service issued tax relief for individuals and businesses in Los Angeles County that were affected by wildfires and straight-line winds that began on January 7, 2025.
-These taxpayers now have until October 15, 2025 to file various federal individual and business tax returns and make tax payments.
+The tax extension for 2024 taxes is now October 15, 2025.
+Qualifying taxpayers have until then to file various federal individual and business tax returns and make tax payments.

 State